76 Best Things To Do in NYC [updated 2023]

 Located in the historic Astoria Studio in the borough of Queens, the Museum of the Moving Image offers sequences of films and series of all genres, from science fiction to drama and animation.

 64. Laugh at the Comedy Cellar, the ultimate comedy club

-The Comedy Cellar is located in Greenwich Village, so you can take advantage of the opportunity to take one of the tours of this neighborhood, such as the food tour.
-With both activities you will spend a fantastic day of fun and culinary pleasure in the neighborhood of Greenwich.
+The Comedy Cellar is located in Greenwich Village, so you can take advantage of the opportunity to go on one of the tours of this neighborhood afterwards, such as the food tour.
+With both activities you will spend a fantastic day of fun and culinary pleasure in the Greenwich neighborhood.

 Pastrami is a typical product of Jewish gastronomy that consists of red veal subjected to a curing and salting process.
-If you have never tried it, the best place to do it is, without a doubt, taking a sandwich from Katz's Delicatessem.
+If you have never tried it, the best place to do so is, without a doubt, by grabbing a sandwich from Katz's Delicatessem.

 Beware that they are addictive and it's no wonder that this century-old store specializing in Jewish food sells thousands of sandwiches daily.
-Come by their location at 205 East Houston Street and you'll thank me, enjoy!
+Head over to their location at 205 East Houston Street and you'll thank me, enjoy!